 Public-private partnerships in infrastructure may provide benefits such as private sector financing and efficiency, but they also come with risks and complexities that need to be properly managed

-Dieter is a Principal at Roland Berger's Yangon office.
+Dieter is a Partner at Roland Berger.
 He has worked in several countries across Southeast Asia, and originally started at the firm's Brussels office in Belgium.

 He holds a Master in International Economics and Business from the University of Leuven in Belgium.
 He is also a graduate in International Economic Policy at the Kiel Institute for the World Economy in Germany and attended the Executive Program in Infrastructure and Public-Private Partnerships at Harvard University.